digdir/designsystemet/README.md

 ---

-## Contributing
+## 🫶 Contributing

-Learn how you can contribute to this project.
+Learn how you can contribute to this project by reading our Code of Conduct and Contributing guide.

 ### Code of Conduct